MakendranG/Hackathon-Project/README.md

-# Sending Email Notifications for the Community Events via Amazon Pinpoint
+# Sending Personalized eNotifications for the Community Events via Amazon Pinpoint

 # Use Case